elghali/react-table-vertical-heading/README.md

 # react-table-vertical-heading
 A React component rendering a table with vertical heading with the ability to add new columns

-#Examples
+# Examples
-To try, clone this repo and run:
+To try this component, clone this repo and run:
 ```
 npm install
 npm start
 ```

-#Usage
+# Usage

 ```
 import React, { Component } from 'react';